10 Costly HDB Buying Mistakes in Singapore and How to Avoid Them

 • Account for furniture before signing

-Mistake #4 – Not Fully Understanding BTO vs Resale
+4. Not Fully Understanding BTO vs Resale

-The BTO vs resale decision is one of the most consequential you will make — yet many buyers choose based on a single factor like price or waiting time, without considering the full picture.
+The BTO vs resale decision is one of the most consequential you will make, yet many buyers choose based on a single factor like price or waiting time, without considering the full picture.

 BTO flats: